WillMT/DB-work/README.md

 Youtube Link2(1080P) :  https://youtu.be/oVy6WqnsEcE (edge preview version)

+The API is in same project please input the link as : http://localhost:PORT/api/ItemInfo/

 Application Factsheet
 This application is designed to be a system that allows a customer of a tea room order drinks or snacks from the tea room order machine.
 Customers can view and add food / drink to build an order by themselves.
 Also add new item to current order and delete the order.
 The application also allows admin to add, view, edit or delete item that for sell.
 Also it able to view any customer orders of viewing ALL orders.